dimus/dimus.github.io/_posts/2015-11-01-open-paper.md

 Enjoy GitHub ecosystem
 ----------------------

-Now I put the [paper] on GitHub and can enjoy all the niceties GitHub gives to users.
+Now I put the [paper] on GitHub and enjoy all the niceties GitHub gives to users.
 I can plan my work ahead using GitHub Issues, get changes from coathors through pull requests, and with [ZenHub][zenhub] installed I can even setup agile-like iterations and see burndown while I am progressing on  paper